daskeete/convolutions_pooling/README.md

-### Filter #2 emphasizes the features of the trees making parts of the building more difficult to see.
+### Filter #2 emphasizes horizontal lines, and the features of the trees making parts of the building more difficult to see.

 <code> filter #2 = [ [-5, 0, 5], [1, 3, -2], [-1, 0, -1]] </code>